Beat the heat with free summer movies for the kids

-HOUSTON, Texas (KTRK) --Summer vacation is here which means parents will be looking for lots of activities to keep their kiddos busy during those lazy summer days.
+HOUSTON, Texas (KTRK) -- Summer vacation is here which means parents will be looking for lots of activities to keep their kiddos busy during those lazy days.
 When the heat is really on, what's better than sitting in a cold movie theater?

-If you're viewing on our ABC13 news app, tap on the photo above to see more images.

 Many local theaters are again offering free and discounted summer movies for kids this year.
 Here is a list of what you can expect at a theater near you.

-Cinemark is offering the ten-week Summer Movie Clubhouse for kids at participating theaters.
+Cinemark is offering the 10-week Summer Movie Clubhouse for kids at participating theaters.
 Each film is rated G or PG and costs $1 per movie or $5 for a pass to all 10 films.
 You will want to check your Cinemark theater for specific dates and times.

 The movies include:

-The Lego Batman Movie
+The Lego Movie

-The Iron Giant
+The Lorax

 Trolls